glynester/Hipster-Till/README.md

 # Technology
 Built using Javacript and JQuery following a MVC pattern.
 A Javacript development framework was not used.
-Used TTD and tests were written using Jasmine.
+Followed a TTD approach and tests were written using Jasmine.

 # Using the Program
 Clone the git repository onto your local system.

-## Without web interface
+## 1) Without web interface
 Load index.html into a browser on a server (see "Running a webserver in UBUNTU" below).
 Once index.html has opened in a browser, open up a developer console.
 In the developer console, type the following:

 **Create the till:**
 ```
 var till = new Till();  // Will default to using the file "hipstercoffee.json" in the files folder.
 ```
-**Or use the second sample file (specify the 2nd non default JSON file in the files folder):**
+Or use the second sample file (specify the 2nd non default JSON file in the files folder):
 ```
 var till = new Till("./files/unhipcoffee.json");
 ```
-**Or load your own json file from another location:**
+Or load your own json file from another location:
 ```
 var till = new Till("./location/yourfilename");
 ```